 Hollywood Icon Battled Alzheimer’s Disease

 Sir Sean Connery rose from humble beginnings to become one of the brightest lights in Hollywood history.
-Like millions of others, Connery lost his battle with neurodegenerative disease at age 90.
+Connery lost his battle with neurodegenerative disease at age 90.

 It’s not known how long he battled brain disease, but rumors have circulated about his condition since 2013, when close friend and fellow actor Michael Caine was quoted (or misquoted) about Connery’s mental health.
 Caine refuted those comments for years.